chwenyee/tp/docs/DeveloperGuide.md

 as example:
 ![parser-sequence-diagram](diagrams/parserSequence.png)

-> [!NOTE]: This sequence diagram only focus on the interactions within the `Parser` component, the other components
+> This sequence diagram only focus on the interactions within the `Parser` component, the other components
 > such as `Ui`, `ManagementSystem` and `Storage` are omitted.

 How the `Parser` component works: